It all starts with “why?”

 And all it took was a one-on-one connection and a little TLC.

-The instantaneous nature of social networks allows for a plethora of possibilities as it pertains to your customers and their needs.
+The instantaneous nature of these social networks allows for a plethora of possibilities as it pertains to your customers and their needs.
 Interact with them, like their content, amplify what they share.
 They’ll notice—and be hooked on you and your business.

 Self-disclosure was at one point in our lifetime saved for a journal or the creation of art or music.
 Often practiced, rarely publicly detailed.
 With social media, it’s inherent to share your innermost feelings and beliefs with the world.
 We’ve become addicted to it.
 That cathartic exposure and willingness to open up leads us to trust others—and buy into messaging and build connections like never before.
 Social media is the always-available, always-on vessel where those interactions occur.